Jan Henryk Dąbrowski: Early career

-In the Napoleonic service
+In Napoleonic service

 After the failure of the uprising he remained in partitioned Poland for a while, attempting to convince the Prussian authorities that they needed Poland as an ally against Austria and Russia.
 He was unsuccessful, and with the Third Partition of Poland between Russia, Prussia and Austria, Poland disappeared from the map of Europe.
 Dąbrowski's next solution was to convince the French Republic that it should support a Polish cause, and create a Polish military formation.
 This proved to be more successful, and indeed Dąbrowski is remembered in the history of Poland as the organiser of Polish Legions in Italy during the Napoleonic Wars.
 (These Legions are also often known as the "Dąbrowski's Legions".)
 This event gave hope to contemporary Poles, and is still remembered in the Polish national anthem, named after Dąbrowski.

-He began his work in 1796, when he came to Paris and soon afterwards met Napoleon Bonaparte in Milan.
+Dąbrowski began his work in 1796, when he came to Paris and soon afterwards met Napoleon Bonaparte in Milan.
 On 7 January 1797 he was authorized by the Cisalpine Republic to create Polish legions, which would be part of the army of the newly created Republic of Lombardy.
 In April, Dąbrowski lobbied for a plan to push through to the Polish territories in Galicia, but that was blocked by Napoleon who instead decided to use those troops on the Italian front.
 Dąbrowski's Polish soldiers fought at Napoleon's side from May 1797 until the beginning of 1803.
 As a commander of his legion he played an important part in the war in Italy, entered Rome in May 1798, and distinguished himself greatly at the Battle of Trebia on 19 June 1799, where he was wounded, as well as in other battles and combats of 1799–1801.

 From the time the Legions garrisoned Rome, Dąbrowski obtained a number of trophies from a Roman representative, namely the ones that the Polish king, Jan III Sobieski, had sent there after his victory over the Ottoman Empire at the siege of Vienna in 1683; amongst these was an Ottoman standard which subsequently became part of the Legions' colors, accompanying them from then on.
 However, the legions were never able to reach Poland and did not liberate the country, as Dąbrowski had dreamed.
 Napoleon did, however, notice the growing dissatisfaction of his soldiers and their commanders.
 They were particularly disappointed by a peace treaty between France and Russia signed in Lunéville on 9 February 1801, which dashed Polish hopes of Bonaparte freeing Poland.
 Shortly afterwards, in March, Dąbrowski reorganized both Legions at Milan into two 6,000-strong units.
-Disillusioned with Napoleon after the Lunéville treaty, many legionnaires resigned afterwards; of the others, thousands perished when the Legions were sent to suppress the Haitian Revolution in 1803; by that time Dąbrowski was no longer in command of the Legions.
+Disillusioned with Napoleon after the Lunéville treaty, many legionnaires resigned afterwards; of the others, thousands perished when the Legions were sent in the Saint-Domingue expedition in 1803; by that time Dąbrowski was no longer in command of the Legions.